KxSystems/docs/docs/kb/kdb-tick.md

 By default, the end-of-day processing simply saves the intra-day RDB to disk after a little re-organization.

-An example of additional processing (updating a permanent HLOC table and building an NBBO table from scratch) can be found in
+Additional processing, such as a permanent HLOC (high/low/open/close) table and building a NBBO (national best bid and offer) table, can be found in

 :fontawesome-brands-github:
 [KxSystems/kdb/taq/daily.q](https://github.com/KxSystems/kdb/blob/master/taq/daily.q).